hkmztrk/CMPE150/MT1-exercises/README.md

 Assume: User will not enter the same number twice without entering a different number and numbers will be positive integers.

-Write a program which reads characters until the user enters two consecutive letters 'xy'.
-After reading each character your program should print it.
-Reading 'y' after 'x' should stop printing and also terminate your program.

     input:
          2
          1 10